mugishasam123/mugishasam123/README.md

 # :handshake: Hello!
-My name is Mugisha Samuel  :man: I live in Rwanda
+My name is Mugisha Samuel  🙇: I live in Rwanda 🇷🇼

 ## I am a Software developer, and Mentor
 ### About me
-I’m an engineer who has an avid and consistent growth mindset, who believes strongly in integrity, and who has ambitious goals of contributing to the community by offering solutions that utilize my skills of software engineering.

-My values are summarized in an accronym: `REGIC`.
-Reliability, Ethics, Growth Mindset, Integrity and Consistency!
+I’m a full-stack web developer who enjoys working on difficult challenges to later improve my level of thinking. moreover that I like to guide and help young developers to be focused and develop to a high level.last but not least I like making friends and chatting with them.

 ### Connect with me: